 What’s included in the monthly standard property management fees?

-Property management fees may be a flat fee of $200 – $300 or 6% to 10% of gross monthly rental income.
+Property management fees may be a flat fee of $200 to $300 or 6% to 10% of the gross monthly rental income.
 Monthly base fees may include the day-to-day management of your property, bill paying, collecting rents, conducting inspections, responding to emergency maintenance calls, and coordinating repairs.
 There are other fees for additional services.

 Who handles calls in the middle of the night?

 Property management companies handle middle-of-the-night calls, so you don’t have to.
-Typically, they are on-call 24-hours a day, seven days a week, and likely have a call service to field incoming calls.
-They will assess the situation and determine if emergency measures are needed, and either resolve it or contact you first.
+Typically, they are on call 24 hours a day, seven days a week, and likely have a call service to field incoming calls.
+They will assess the situation and determine if emergency measures are needed and either resolve it or contact you first.